Lobster Soup Recipes for Bisque and More

-The thought of sumptuous lobster soup recipes tantalizes the taste buds of connoisseurs around the world.
+When you learn how to make lobster soup, you will find the thought these sumptuous recipes tantalizes the taste buds of connoisseurs around the world.
 Lobster can be purchased frozen in most stores to use in your recipes.
 Quick frozen lobster meat comes in cooked or raw depending on the brand.
 It is also available in cans and some are satisfied with using this.

 HOW TO COOK LOBSTER

-If you choose to cook live lobster for your lobster soup recipes, they should be lively.
+If you are learning how to make lobster soup and you choose to cook live lobster, they should be lively.
 Pick it up behind the claws and plunge it head first into a large kettle of boiling salt water.
 Cover and cook in rapidly boiling water for seven minutes for the first pound and three minutes for each additional pound.
 It may be necessary to hold down the cover for the first few minutes.

 To make your lobster recipes, remove from boiling water with tongs and plunge into cold water; cool until you are able to handle it.
 Chop off the small claws; these can be used for garnish.
 Turn on the back and cut through shell from the head to tail.
 Remove and discard stomach sac near the head and black intestinal vein running from head to tail.
 Discard spongy lung tissue but reserve the green liver.
 Use stainless steel or silver knife for cutting the meat; other metals discolor the meat.
 From this point follow the directions on your lobster soup recipes.